OpenMoonRay/openmoonray-docs/docs/scene-classes/normal-maps/DistortNormalMap.md

         default: None

-        <p class="jekyll-theme-minimal scene-class-attr-comment">optional input to distort. if not connected, use geom normals</p>
+        <p class="scene-class-attr-comment">optional input to distort. if not connected, use geom normals</p>

     </p>